ImFusion C++ SDK 4.4.0

 #include <ImFusion/Vision/MarkerConfiguration.h>

-circleParams.gridSize = vec2i(9, 7);
+circleParams.gridSize = vec2i(9, 7); // 9x7 grid

 generator.setMarkerConfig(config);

-void setCircleBoardParameters(const CircleBoardInfo ¶ms)
+void setCircleBoardParameters(const CircleBoardInfo &params)

 Set Circle Board parameters.